 full payment is due.
 Check the main safari page for other

-I've spent a large part of my 38-year wildlife photography
+I've spent my 40-year wildlife photography

 Some days we will take a 2-hour mid-day break -